SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Gerrit and Jenkins/SonarQube.md

 > [!NOTE]
 > If auto-generated code is the only code remaining, SonarQube may not effectively validate it.
 >
-> For instance, in a Connector Solution with just the QAction_Helper project, it's recommended to add a dummy QAction project.
-> This ensures SonarQube can accurately validate the dummy project and not the auto-generated code in QAction_Helper.
+> For instance, in a connector solution with just the QAction_Helper project, we recommended adding a dummy QAction project.
+This ensures that SonarQube can accurately validate the dummy project and not the auto-generated code in QAction_Helper.

 ## Excluding a project, files, or folders from analysis